janardhan345/Java_Fundamentals/src/OOP/OOP.md

 - The inheritance is achieved using the keyword `extends`
 - the `super()` method calls the constructor of the base class.

+# Abstract
+- Abstract classes exists to hold features for inheriting classes.
+- Basically it is the base class(Car) that's above all sub classes such as Toyota,Mercedes
+- We can't create object instances for abstract class as it is not specific. and just contains the basic definition not the unique features
+- It's a blueprint for subclasses.
+A structure with just properties but not unique.

+## Abstract methods

+- Abstract methods have no implementation
+- the class that inherits, must implement the abstract method

+## Concrete methods
+- these are methods with code implementation
+- here subclasses do not need to implement